Khushalpatel499/GoFr_API/README.md

 # GoFr_API
+# Installation
+    1.Clone the repository
-1.get data form database mongodb to manage the api.
+    2.Navigate to the directory
+    3.cd GoFr_API
+    4.Build and run
+    .